 Free Unofficial AP Environmental Science Practice Tests

-You have to be a bit warier when using unofficial practice materials because some of them don't do a very good job of replicating what topics the AP test covers or how they word their questions.
-However, there are many that can still be very helpful.
+You have to be a bit wary when using unofficial practice materials because some of them don't do a very good job of replicating what topics the AP test covers or how they word their questions; however, there are many that can still be very helpful.

-This site includes 20-question quizzes for each of the 25 chapters of the Environmental Science textbook chapters.
-To select a quiz, choose a chapter from the left-hand side of the page, then choose “Practice Quiz" on the new page.
+This website includes 20-question quizzes for each of the 25 chapters of the Environmental Science textbook.
+To select a quiz, choose a chapter from the left-hand side of the page and then click "Practice Quiz" on the new page.

-These quizzes are fairly surface-level, but they can help you study specific topics or prepare for in-class exams, even if you don't use Environmental Science as your textbook.
-One frustrating thing is that you’ll have to click on each chapter individually to see what areas it covers if you're looking to study a particular topic.
+These quizzes are fairly surface-level, but they can help you study specific topics or prepare for in-class exams, even if you don't use Environmental Science as your class textbook.
+One frustrating point, however, is that you must click on each chapter individually in order to see what areas it covers if you're looking to study a particular topic.

 Paid Unofficial AP Environmental Science Practice Tests

-These exams can vary in terms of quality, but, in general, Princeton Review and Barron’s are pretty safe bets when it comes to quality.
-Before you purchase a review book, you should read reviews online or ask students who have previously used the book how well they felt it prepared them for the exam.
+Before you buy an AP Enviro review book, make sure to read reviews or ask students who have previously used the book about how well they felt it prepared them for the AP exam.

 How to Use AP Environmental Science Practice Tests

-Be sure to start your studying early (by the middle of first semester) and regularly review throughout the year.
+Be sure to start your studying early (by the middle of your first semester) and regularly review throughout the year.
 Doing regular review will help you stay on top of the material, be prepared for class exams, and make reviewing for the final AP test much less overwhelming in the spring.

-Second semester is when you should begin really focusing on preparing for the AP exam.
+Second semester is when you should begin really focusing on preparing for the APES exam.
 At this point, you should have learned the majority of information you need to know for the exam, so you can begin taking full-length practice tests.

 After taking and scoring your first full-length practice test, look to see where you got questions wrong.
 The primary reason for taking practice tests is to find where your weaknesses are and then improve in those areas.

-Don't just immediately move on to your next practice test, spend time strengthening areas you need to improve on.
-Perhaps you need to learn how to complete your essays faster, or you realized you really don't know anything about the nitrogen cycle.
-Get these gaps taken care of before you take another practice test, otherwise; you won't see your scores improve.
+Don't just immediately move on to your next practice test; spend time strengthening areas you need to improve.
+Perhaps you need to learn how to complete your essays faster, or you realized that you really don't know anything about the nitrogen cycle.
+Get these gaps taken care of before you take another practice test; otherwise, you won't see your scores improve.